Pfern/ADER17/material/ADER17_practical.md

 # Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison

 ## LO 8.1 - Using the R package edgeR to produce a pairwise differential expression analysis

+**Task**: Open example_RNA_counts.htseq.tab in the text editor or in a spreadsheet How would you about checking which genes are differential expressed?

 From these count files several methods can be then used to perform statistical tests.
 Given that sequencing data is based on discrete counts, most of the popular methods are based on derivations of